happybono/FinedustMonitorWithGPS/README.md

 # FinedustMonitorWithGPS
-Finedust (air pollution) monitoring station.
-Air pollution monitoring channel updates once per every minutes with PM10.0, PM2.5 readings from the Nova PM (SDS011) Sensor.
-Also includes real time location tracking capabilities with using the GY-NEO6MV2 GPS Sensor.
+Fine dust (air pollution) monitoring station.
+Air pollution monitoring channel updates once every minute with PM10.0 and PM2.5 readings from the Nova PM (SDS011) Sensor.
+Also includes real time location tracking capabilities using the GY-NEO6MV2 GPS Sensor.

->**[Please note]** <br>
+>**Please note** <br>
 This project requires a GY-NEO6MV2 GPS Sensor.
-For a project that does not require a GPS module, Please visit the following link : https://github.com/happybono/FinedustMonitor
+For a project that does not require a GPS module, Please visit the following link: https://github.com/happybono/FinedustMonitor

 ![Final Product](20191126_082913.jpg)